watson-developer-cloud/watsonx-orchestrate-developer-toolkit/external_agent/examples/agent_builder/README.md

 ## Change log

+- 2025/03/27:
+  - See recommended approach in "wx_ai_external_agent_registration" folder to integrate "watsonx.ai" Agent with watsonx Orchestrate natively using the API.
 - 2025/03/12:
   - The wrapper code in this example has been updated to resolve a problem using the latest response schema of the watsonx.ai Agent Lab when using the AI service `run_ai_service_stream` API
 - 2025/02/20: